Deepak-kumar2004/python-sem-1/README.md

 # python-sem-1
-It is my repository for my python programs of semester 1 I am studing in sitare university bfbdbjadsj
+It is my repository for my python programs of semester 1 I am studing in sitare university.